SLP603/CODI/2.1_Partner/README.md

 3) Update the Setup.r file.
 	 - Most settings from Step 1 will remain the same
 	 - Update the `CODISTEP` variable to *3*
+4) Get the `index_site_[your partner_id]` file from the DCC (Usually distributed through PopMedNet or Egnyte) and copy it to the `From_DCC` folder
-4) Open the CodeToRun.r file.
+5) Open the CodeToRun.r file.
-5) At the top of the CodeToRun.r file, click the *Source* button to start the run.
+6) At the top of the CodeToRun.r file, click the *Source* button to start the run.
 If there are any errors, those should be displayed in the console.
-6) If the program succeeds, a new file should appear in the output directory for the step.
+7) If the program succeeds, a new file should appear in the output directory for the step.
 Review this file and then submit the csv back to the DCC to be processed.

 For Non-RStudio Users: